Hiring workers in Sydney for maximum Construction work productivity

 VAGUE JOB DESCRIPTIONS

 When advertising for construction workers, you should give as many details as possible.
-You won't find the perfect candidate for the perfect job if you do not describe the job well.
+You won't find the perfect candidate for the perfect job if you do not describe the job well and what is expected on the job site.

 NOT HAVING INTERVIEWING SKILLS